 A New Cash Game to Conquer

 In the summer of 2015 we got a huge break in Arizona.
 A local upstart trivia company and a nearby casino started doing a weekly trivia game.
 It was free to play and the prizes were cash! $500 for first, $300 for second, and $200 for third.
-And this was repeated every week and has gone on for over a year and a half now.
+And this was repeated every week and has gone on for two and half years now.

 The one issue about the FRTL style of trivia that was hard to adjust to was the questions.
 Most questions were multiple choice and displayed on the video screens.
 That meant that the questions were mostly either very easy or very hard, so games are always tight and a lot of luck is involved.
 Teams that were accustomed to beating lesser teams consistently had to adjust to more chaos.
 And it was structured intentionally to spread the winnings out rather than favor a few dominant teams.